espenabr/turbothink/README.md

 the OpenAI API.
 The `gpt-4` model is used by default, but other OpenAI chat completion APIs should work as well.

 All data is stored in your browser's local storage.
+If you want to be on the safe side and avoid losing your data, workspaces and lists can be copied as JSON to the clipboard and pasted later.

 ## Get started (run locally)